The UN Human Rights Committee wants to impose the universal legalization of abortion and euthanasia.

 As a Non-Governmental Organization holding special Consultative Status before the United Nations (ECOSOC), the ECLJ will submit a written memorandum to the Human Rights Committee, on the 6th of October, on the last day to submit contributions.

-To reinforce this memorandum, we invite you to massively support it by signing here before the 6th of October.
+To reinforce this memorandum, we invite you to massively support it by signing here.